costajob/app-servers/README.md

 Colossus gets better throughput than other JVM languages, but just returns content headers.

 #### Memory
-Scala memory footprint is on the deeper waters of the river.
+Scala memory footprint is the worst among JVM languages; i suspect the burden of the Akka framework being the main cause.

 #### Concurrency and parallelism
 JVM allows Scala to use all of the available cores.